rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 The current _Safety_ section may be removed, as manual implementation of this trait is forbidden.

-From a cursary review, the following documentation improvements may be considered:
+From a cursory review, the following documentation improvements may be considered:

 ```markdown
 [`Freeze`](core::marker::Freeze) marks all types that do not contain any un-indirected interior mutability.